National Interest Waiver Analysis

 • AI Command and Control (JADC2): Multi-domain military operations increasingly rely on AI-assisted decision-making.
 ERAM provides escalation risk quantification that allows commanders to understand how decision-time compression affects authority integrity across interconnected systems.

 • Autonomous Ground Vehicles: The BLADE-AV Governance Node applies the governance pipeline to civilian drive-by-wire authority gating under ISO 26262 ASIL-D, SAE J3016 Level 4, and NHTSA ADS requirements.
 As NHTSA reported 1,429 autonomous vehicle incidents (2021-2025) and Congress requires cybersecurity plans for "false vehicle control commands" under H.R.
 7390, BLADE-AV provides a hardware-enforced solution: SATA sensor trust fusion detects spoofing, ADARA identifies adversarial ML attacks, and a three-leg redundant fail-safe circuit (Zynq GPIO + dual MAX16161 watchdog) drives a normally-open KILOVAC relay that cuts drive-by-wire authority in hardware, without firmware involvement, when computed trust falls below thresholds.
-1,200 simulation runs, 12 attack scenarios, zero unsafe actions.
+1,200 simulation runs, 12 attack scenarios, no observed unsafe authority transitions.

 • Maritime Surveillance & ASV Governance: The BLADE-MARITIME Governance Node extends the governance pipeline to autonomous surface vehicles with hydroacoustic sonar, magnetic anomaly detection (MAD), and AIS spoofing detection.
 Sea-state authority damping α(H) dynamically adjusts governance authority based on wave height.
 Acoustic-delay-aware Byzantine consensus enables multi-ASV coordination over underwater acoustic modems.
 84-component platform targets MIL-STD-810G / IP68 for contested maritime environments.